 Caroline was sitting at home, watching the snow falling outside, when she had a heart attack, aged 58.
 “There was nothing classic about my symptoms,” Caroline says.
 “No pain or indigestion: I just couldn’t get comfortable and my fingers felt clammy.
 I was hot and cold at the same time.
 No one was more surprised than me when I was told I was having a heart attack.”

 It’s a terrible shock to realise that you’re vulnerable

-angioplasty procedure at Harefield Hospital in London, and returned home feeling weak and unwell.
+Caroline had an angioplasty procedure at Harefield Hospital in London, and returned home feeling weak and unwell.

 “To say a heart attack is life-changing is an understatement,” she says.
 “It’s a terrible shock to realise that you’re vulnerable.
 At that point I thought I’d never do anything with my life.
 It was all unknown.
 You think of all the things you did and the person you were and that you might never get that back,” she says.

 It was support from Len, her lifelong love, that helped Caroline recover.
 They’d met when she and her friend Pauline were Saturday girls in a London jeweller.
 One day, Pauline’s brother came in.
 “Apparently, he went home that night and told Pauline he was going to marry me,” says Caroline.
 “And he did!
 We fell in love immediately; it was fabulous.
 He played in a bluegrass band and I sat front row in all his gigs.
 We married at age 18.”

 After her heart attack, Caroline thought she would never travel again, and was very nervous, but Len encouraged her.
 “I didn’t want to be a person who just sat around wondering if they’re going to have another heart attack,” she says.
 “I wanted to get on with enjoying my life; travel is such a wonderful way of doing that.”